rnzaws/ecs_poc/README.md

 ### Event Rules

-The following are the event rules created in the CloudFormation templates:
+The rules below are created in the CloudFormation templates.
+ECS is a highly resilient service that is capable of recovering from failures, but visibility is key to any [well-architected](https://aws.amazon.com/architecture/well-architected/) system.

 #### Inactive Host
 The following rule sends an event to a topic if the ECS instance has an INACTIVE state.
 You can test this